michaelwest/michaelwest.github.io/posts/simplednd.md

 - Characters have five abilities: **STR, INT, DEX, CON, CHA**.
 - These are expressed purely as a modifier, rather than an underlying value which maps to a modifier.
 So STR 1 means +1 to all strength checks.
 - Borrowing from Simple DND, the approach is that each ability must be between +3 and -3, with an overall total no higher than +5.
 (This is before modifications from race, class, or magic items.)
 So a character may have STR +3, CON +2, DEX +1, INT 0, CHA -1.
-- The max/min ranges for ability are at the discretion of the DM, but maybe +4/-4 is reasonable.

 ### Races
 - Race adds +1 to one score and +1 to skills in a certain area.